Slicer/Slicer/Docs/user_guide/modules/markups.md

 Resample section: Replace control points by curve points sampled at equal distances.
 If a model node is selected for `Constrain points to surface` then the resampled points will be projected to the chosen model surface.

+Advanced section: Set the maximum search radius tolerance defining the allowable projection distance for projecting curve points and for projecting resampled control points.
+It is specified as a percentage of the model's bounding box diagonal in world coordinate system.

 ## Information for developers

 See examples and other developer information in [Developer guide](../../developer_guide/modules/markups.md) and [Script repository](../../developer_guide/script_repository.md#markups).